jonelo/jacksum-for-linux/README.md

 - A GNU/Linux or Unix operating system

-- A a graphical user interface
+- A graphical desktop user interface

 - bash 3 or later